alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 # 💡 Key Concepts

-## What is ALEX Surge?

-**ALEX Surge** is a **liquidity incentives program** that rewards participants for their contributions to the ALEX decentralized exchange (DEX).
-It is designed to encourage deeper and more robust liquidity pools and active community engagement through a combination of **staking** and **voting** mechanisms.

-Participants can be:
-- **Liquidity Providers (LPs)** who stake LP tokens in Surge pools to earn rewards.
-- **Voters** who use their ALEX or LiALEX tokens to influence how rewards are distributed among the pools.

----
+## Surge Rounds & Phases ⏳

+ALEX Surge operates in recurring rounds, with each round following a structured cycle that determines when pools can register, when users can vote, and when rewards are distributed.
+Each phase has a specific purpose, ensuring fair participation and smooth reward allocation.

-## What are LP Tokens? 💧
+## LP Tokens 💧

-**LP tokens** are tokens you receive when you provide funds to a **liquidity pool**.
-They represent your share of the pool’s assets and allow you to earn rewards from trading fees and incentive programs like **ALEX Surge**.

-When you stake LP tokens in ALEX Surge:
-- You **lock** your LP tokens in the Surge pools for the duration of the campaign.
-- You earn **$ALEX rewards** proportional to the amount of LP tokens you’ve staked.

-For a deeper understanding of these concepts, check out the [Liquidity Providers](../liquidity-pools/) section of the docs.

-{% hint style="warning" %}
-**Note:** Providing liquidity involves the risk of **Impermanent Loss**.
-This occurs when the value of the assets in a liquidity pool fluctuates, potentially affecting the total value of your LP tokens.
-Learn more in the [Impermanent Loss subsection](../liquidity-pools/key-concepts.md#impermanent-loss).
-{% endhint %}

----
+LP (Liquidity Provider) tokens represent your ownership share in a liquidity pool.
+When you deposit assets into a pool on ALEX Lab, you receive LP tokens in return, which track your contribution relative to the total pool size.

+In ALEX Surge, LP tokens play a crucial role in staking and rewards distribution.
+Liquidity providers can stake their LP tokens during a Surge round to earn a portion of the $ALEX rewards allocated to their chosen pool.
+The more LP tokens staked, the higher the potential rewards.

+Since LP tokens fluctuate in value based on pool activity and market conditions, liquidity providers should consider factors like impermanent loss before staking.

+## Staking in Surge 🔹

+Staking in ALEX Surge allows liquidity providers to commit their LP tokens to a specific pool in exchange for `$ALEX` rewards.
+By staking, participants help strengthen liquidity pools while earning rewards based on the total amount staked in each round.

+Once staked, LP tokens remain locked until the end of the reward emission phase.
+At that point, stakers can harvest their rewards and unstake their LP tokens.
+Rewards are distributed proportionally, meaning pools with more staked LP tokens and higher votes receive a larger share of `$ALEX`.

+Staking is optional but offers an additional incentive for liquidity providers looking to maximize their returns in ALEX Surge.

+## Voting Power ⚖️

+Voting power in ALEX Surge determines how much influence a participant has when distributing `$ALEX` rewards across liquidity pools.
+It is calculated based on a user’s `ALEX` and `LiALEX` holdings at the start of each Surge round.

+Each user can allocate their voting power to one or multiple pools.
+The more votes a pool receives, the higher the share of rewards it earns.
+Once a vote is cast, the used voting power cannot be changed for that round.

+Additionally, the ALEX Lab Foundation contributes 5,000,000 voting power in every round, influencing the reward distribution based on Social Leaderboard rankings.

 ## Voting Mechanisms in ALEX Surge 🗳️

-Voting is a key component of ALEX Surge.
-It allows participants to influence how **$ALEX rewards** are distributed across different liquidity pools.

-### How Does Voting Work?
-- Users vote using their **ALEX** or **LiALEX** tokens.
-- Voting power can be split between multiple pools.
-- The **more votes** a pool receives, the **greater share of rewards** it earns.

-{% hint style="info" %}
-**Important:** The **ALEX Lab Foundation** has a significant voting power (5,000,000), but its votes are **excluded from receiving voter rewards**.
-{% endhint %}
+Voting in ALEX Surge determines how `$ALEX` rewards are allocated among liquidity pools.
+Participants cast votes using their voting power, which is calculated at the start of each round based on their `ALEX` and `LiALEX` holdings.
+Once submitted, votes cannot be changed for that Surge cycle.

+Pools with higher vote totals receive a larger share of the `$ALEX` emissions, influencing the distribution of rewards across the ecosystem.

-### What Are Voter Rewards?
+### Voter Rewards 🎁
-Some pools offer **voter rewards** as incentives to attract more votes.
-These are additional rewards donated by the pool's project or community.

-- **Once donated, voter rewards cannot be withdrawn.**
-- Voters who support pools with voter rewards will share these extra incentives.

----
+Voter rewards are additional incentives provided by liquidity pools to attract votes.
+Projects or pool creators can donate extra rewards, which are distributed among users who vote for their pool during a Surge round.

+Once voter rewards are allocated, they cannot be withdrawn or modified.
+Users who support pools offering these incentives receive their share of the donated rewards after the emission phase ends.

 ## The Social Leaderboard 📈

-The **Social Leaderboard** is a unique feature of ALEX Surge that rewards community engagement.
-Projects can boost their chances of receiving votes by promoting their pools on social media.
+The Social Leaderboard is a ranking system in ALEX Surge that rewards community engagement.
+Pools that actively promote their participation on Twitter/X can improve their ranking and increase their chances of receiving votes from the ALEX Lab Foundation.

-### How Does the Social Leaderboard Work?
-- Projects post about their pools on **Twitter/X** using **@alexlabbtc** and **#ALEXSurge**.
-- Engagement metrics (likes, reposts, replies) determine their ranking.
-- Higher-ranking projects receive **more votes from the ALEX Lab Foundation**.

-### Social Engagement Metrics:
-- **Likes**: 0.5X multiplier
-- **Reposts/Quote Reposts**: 1.25X multiplier
-- **Replies**: 1.5X multiplier

-{% hint style="info" %}
-To be included in the leaderboard, projects must submit their tweets via **Discord** or **Blocksurvey**.
+Leaderboard rankings are based on social media engagement, including likes, reposts, and replies.
+To be considered, projects must submit their social activity through Discord or Blocksurvey before the voting phase ends.
-{% endhint %}

----

-## Reward Distribution in ALEX Surge 💰
+## Reward Distribution 💰

-Rewards in ALEX Surge are distributed based on **voting results** and **LP staking**.

-### Types of Rewards:
-1. **$ALEX Emissions**: Distributed to pools based on the percentage of votes received.
-2. **Voter Rewards**: Donated by projects to incentivize voters.
-3. **Staking Rewards**: LPs receive $ALEX proportional to the amount of LP tokens they staked in Surge pools.

-### Reward Emission Period:
-- The reward emission phase typically lasts **27–28 days**.
-- After the emission period ends, participants can **harvest** their rewards and **withdraw** their staked LP tokens.

----
+In ALEX Surge, rewards are distributed based on the number of votes a liquidity pool receives and the amount of LP tokens staked.
+The total `$ALEX` rewards allocated to a Surge round are divided among pools according to their voting share.

+Liquidity providers who stake LP tokens in a winning pool earn rewards proportional to their stake.
+Additionally, some pools may offer voter rewards as extra incentives for participants who vote for them.

+## Cut-off Dates 🚨

+Cut-off dates in ALEX Surge define the deadlines for each phase.
+After the registration cut-off, no new pools can join.
+The voting cut-off locks votes, finalizing reward distribution.
+The staking cut-off is the last chance to stake LP tokens.
+These deadlines ensure a structured and fair process, with the current phase always visible on the Surge interface.

 ## Risks and Considerations ⚠️

-### Impermanent Loss:
-Providing liquidity and staking LP tokens comes with the risk of **impermanent loss**, where fluctuations in asset prices can reduce the value of your staked tokens.
-This risk is inherent in all liquidity provision activities on AMM-based DEXs like ALEX.

-### Finality of Voter Rewards:
-Once **voter rewards** are donated by projects, they **cannot be withdrawn**.
-This ensures transparency and fairness but requires careful consideration before contributing.

----
+Participating in ALEX Surge involves risks similar to providing liquidity in any AMM-based DEX.
+Impermanent loss can occur if token prices fluctuate, affecting the value of staked LP tokens.
+Additionally, once voter rewards are donated, they cannot be withdrawn.
+Understanding these risks helps participants make informed decisions before voting or staking.

 ## Need Help?